SandyGCabanes/SQLProject_Covid19_Data_Exploration/README.md

 <br>
 For the insights and findings from the data exploration, see the [excel file](https://github.com/SandyGCabanes/SQLProject_Covid19_Data_Exploration/blob/main/Findings%20from%20SQL%20data%20explorations.xlsx)

-Many thanks to AlexTheAnalyst for encouraging us to create our own queries based on his guided project on YouTube.
+Many thanks to AlexTheAnalyst for encouraging us to create our own queries based on his guided project on YouTube.<br>
 This project is mainly focused on Southeast Asian Countries, but the Global findings are based on all countries.
+<span style="color:#00A3E1">This project is mainly focused on Southeast Asian Countries, but the Global findings are based on all countries. </span><br>